JakubOrlinskiUPM/PUI-News/README.md

 7. Article removal requires the confirmation of the user before applying the removal **(A)**
 8. Article removal must give some feedback to the user with the result of the operation **(A)**
 9. If the username or password are incorrect, a message with this information must be shown **(A)**
-10. The navigation bar needs to include a text field to add some text that will be used to filter the articles shown in the main page of the newspaper
+10. The navigation bar needs to include a text field to add some text that will be used to filter the articles shown in the main page of the newspaper **(A)**
-11. Page should be readable on mobile devices
+11. Page should be readable on mobile devices **(A)**
 12. Article body can be filled in HTML format (a WYSIWYG editor can be used).**(A)**
 13. Back button on article view.